-Low blood pressure diet is nothing but a smart food choice that nourishes our body and helps to normalize blood pressure and relieve the symptoms of low BP.
+Low blood pressure diet is a smart way of choosing food that nourishes your body and helps normalize your blood pressure and relieve low BP symptoms.

-Drink plenty of Water and less alcohol: Although nearly everyone can benefit from drinking enough water, this is especially true for people with low BP.
-Fluids increase, increases the volume of the blood in the body, in addition, and helps prevent dehydration.
+- Drink plenty of Water: Although nearly everyone can benefit from drinking enough water (preferably warm water), this is especially true for people with low BP.
+Increased fluids intake increases the volume of the blood in the body, additionally help prevent dehydration.
 Both of which are important in raising blood pressure to treat hypotension.

-Low blood pressure foods can help hypotension treatment and relieves hypotension symptoms.
+Low bp foods can help improve overall health and relieves low blood pressure symptoms.